Vitosh/GoBashParser/README.md

 * Basic file manipulation commands (`cd`, `ls`, `touch`, `rm`, `mkdir`, `pwd`)
 * Ability to fetch the HTML of a web resource using the `curl` command
 * Log file for keeping track of executed commands
+    * Old log files are kept into a subfolder ../logs/arch automatically
 * Fun cat pictures upon request :cat::dog::elf:

 ## How to use